 Notice of Data Security Incident

-Out of an abundance of caution, all CLO INC DBA DD HOMES NETWORK patients and personnel are encouraged to take steps to protect themselves.
-This includes protecting themselves against identity fraud, including placing a fraud alert/security freeze on their credit files, obtaining free credit reports, and remaining vigilant in reviewing financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+Out of an abundance of caution, all [CLO INC.] patients and personnel are encouraged to take steps to protect themselves.
+This includes protecting themselves against medical identity theft, identity fraud, including placing a fraud alert/security freeze on their credit files, obtaining free credit reports, and remaining vigilant in reviewing financial account statements and credit reports for fraudulent or irregular activity on a regular basis.

-CLO INC DBA DD HOMES NETWORK and RFMS are committed to maintaining the privacy of personal information in its possession and has taken many precautions to safeguard it.
+CLO INC. and RFMS are committed to maintaining the privacy of personal information in its possession and has taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of the information we maintain, and we are taking significant steps to mitigate the risk to persons impacted by this incident.

 Obtain and Monitor Your Credit Report